MrGranddy/LinkedIn-Feed-Blocker/README.md

 # LinkedIn Feed Blocker

 A simple Chrome extension that blocks the LinkedIn feed content.
-Keep on networking and do your job search while being shielded from LinkedIn content.
-(Just removes all posts from the feed.)

 ## Features